kelshadarby/sweater_weather/README.md

 #### Here are some more sample requests you can make using Postman

 __Forecast for a Location__
+This endpoint allows you to enter a location and recieve forecast information about that location.
+The information returned includes:
+* Temperature
+* Description
+* Date and Time
+* "Feels like"
+* High & low temp of the day
+* Sunrise & sunset times
+* UV Index
+* Visibility

+Here is an example of what the request and response will look like for this endpoint:

 ```
 POST '/api/v1/forecast'
 Parameters: